TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-If we remember, the machine is hosting a `SQL Server`.
+As noted earlier, the machine is hosting a `SQL Server`.

-With these credentials, and using the Impacket tool `mssqlclient.py`, we can log in:
+With these credentials, and using the [Impacket](https://github.com/fortra/impacket) tool `mssqlclient.py`, we can log in:

 <br />